| Melbourne — loading...

 Swan Street

-Swan Street is Richmond’s commercial spine and it runs roughly from Punt Road in the west to Church Street in the east.
+Swan Street is Richmond’s commercial spine, running roughly from Punt Road in the west to Church Street in the east.
+The 70 tram runs the full length.
 The western end near the MCG is restaurant-heavy — you’ll find everything from Vietnamese to Italian to modern Australian.
 As you head east, it shifts toward bars, vintage shops, and a younger crowd.

 Key spots on Swan Street: